 Regional action across boundaries, actors, and sectors is key to conservation and sustainable use of the ocean.
 Sweden is stepping up its engagement by funding the Marine Regions Forum – a dialogue and learning platform for the world’s marine regions in support of ocean governance.

-A second workshop dedicated to the role of marine regions in the recovery from COVID-19 will take place on Wednesday 6 October to assess current regional initiatives and discuss conditions for a sustainable blue recovery of marine regions, including through enhanced regional collaboration.
+A second workshop dedicated to the role of marine regions in the recovery from COVID-19 took place on Wednesday 6 October 2021, assessing current regional initiatives and discuss conditions for a sustainable blue recovery of marine regions, including through enhanced regional collaboration.

 The next decade will be crucial for the health and future of the Ocean.
 What role can marine regions play in efforts to achieve the United Nations Sustainable Development Goals?
 Which approaches have proven successful and what can be done to enhance their coordination?

 Drawing on discussions held at the Marine Regions Forum 2019 and the contributions of participants, the conference organisers (IASS, IDDRI and TMG – Think Tank for Sustainability) have formulated eight Key Messages to support the implementation of the UN Sustainable Development Goals and the planning of effective measures to protect the oceans.